symfony/symfony-docs/cache/varnish.rst

 Enable Edge Side Includes (ESI)
 -------------------------------

-As explained in the :ref:`Edge Side Includes section <edge-side-includes>`, Symfony detects whether it talks to a reverse proxy that understands ESI or not.
+As explained in the :doc:`Edge Side Includes chapter </cache/esi>`, Symfony detects whether it talks to a reverse proxy that understands ESI or not.
 When you use the Symfony reverse proxy, you don't need to do anything.
 But to make Varnish instead of Symfony resolve the ESI tags, you need some configuration in Varnish.
 Symfony uses the ``Surrogate-Capability`` header from the `Edge Architecture`_ described by Akamai.

 .. note::